anvithalolla/Video_Summarization_API/README.md

 ## Getting Started

-This section guides you through the initial setup and configuration needed to start using VidSummarizer.
+This section guides you through the initial setup and configuration needed to start using Video Summarizer.
 The setup involves creating an AWS EC2 instance, configuring it with the necessary hardware and software, and setting up the base repository.

 ### Step 1: AWS EC2 Instance Setup